 Should You Still Swaddle Your Baby?
 Safe Swaddling Tips and Techniques

-It appears there’s always a study coming out showing something unsafe that was once safe.
+It appears there’s always a study coming out showing something is unsafe that was once safe.
 It’s hard to keep up with it all!
-As with many “recommendations” each family needs to weigh the pros and cons, make an educated decision, and do what’s best for their own baby and situation.
+As with many “recommendations,” each family needs to weigh the pros and cons, make an educated decision, and do what’s best for their own baby and situation.
 This is true of many decisions you will need to make with your baby.
-For now, we wanted to share safe swaddling tips should you choose to swaddle your baby:
+For now, we wanted to share safe swaddling tips should you choose to swaddle your baby.

-- DO NOT SWADDLE TOO TIGHTLY – When you swaddle your baby, you may feel tempted to wrap him up as tightly as possible, so that he’ll be less likely to break free.
+- DO NOT SWADDLE TOO TIGHTLY: When you swaddle your baby, you may feel tempted to wrap him up as tightly as possible.
 Avoid that impulse, though.
 Babies who are wrapped too tightly may not be able to breathe well, and wrapping their legs too tightly can lead to hip dysplasia and dislocation.
 A baby’s legs should always be able to bend freely in the swaddle.
-Bottom line: babies should be wrapped snugly, but not tightly, in a light and breathable blanket.
+Bottom line… Babies should be wrapped snugly, but not tightly, in a light and breathable blanket.
 Note: Nicole used the Miracle Blanket with both her boys.

 If you’re practicing safe swaddling techniques (using light cotton blankets, swaddling snugly but not tightly, etc.), you greatly reduce the risk that anything dangerous can happen to your baby while he’s swaddled.
-However, to be extra cautious, if you want to swaddle your baby for prolonged periods of time at night, you could invest in a movement monitor.
-A movement monitor does just what the name says — it monitors your baby’s movements.
-If your baby is completely still for too long, an alarm sounds, letting you know about it.
-Movement monitors are designed to combat SIDS, and to alert parents (or daycare staffers) to situations in which a baby might not be breathing.
+However, to be extra cautious, if you want to swaddle for prolonged periods, invest in a movement monitor.
+A movement monitor does just what the name says.
+It monitors your baby’s movements.
+If your baby is still for too long, an alarm sounds.
+Movement monitors are designed to combat SIDS.
+They alert parents (or daycare staffers) to situations in which a baby might not be breathing.